Frequently Asked Questions - Texas Mechanics Lien

 How much does it cost to file a Texas mechanics' lien Claim?

-LienItNow.com prepares, files and serves Texas mechanics' liens for a fee of $290.00.
-This fee does not include Texas pre-lien notices, which can be provided for an additional fee.
+LienItNow.com prepares, files and serves Texas mechanics' liens.
+The base fee does not include Texas pre-lien notices, which can be provided for an additional fee.
+For pricing information, please visit our prices page.

 Click Here to File a Texas Mechanics Lien Document